 In the UK and Europe, PEGI rates Uncharted 4 as PEGI 16 for Realistic Looking Violence.

 The GRA expand on their PEGI details by describing the violence as frequent, realistic and against human characters.
 The GRA states that ‘Characters may fight with bladed weapons, guns or just with their hands.
 They react realistically to violence and injuries and blood can be seen.’
-Mild swearing like ‘crap’, ‘shit’ and ‘ass’ can be heard, while online play brings players into contact with others online.
+Mild swearing like ‘crap’, ‘shit’ and ‘ass’ can be heard, while online play brings players into contact with others online.3.
+Story

 The Uncharted series’ themes are those of straightforward adventure fiction: the loyalty between good guys, the need to defeat the bad guys, and the struggle between normal life and the call to adventure.
 While A Thief’s End promises to go to darker places than previous instalment, these themes remain the same, with Drake torn between a peaceful life with his Elena wife and adventure with his potentially nefarious brother and father figure Sully.